-- The 2017 Joint Housing Land Study (JHLAS) indicates that 426 new homes were completed during the monitoring period 1st April 2016 to 31st March 2017 (provisional as set out in the proposed Statement of Common Ground); - The 2017 JHLAS indicates that the Council has a housing land supply of 4.1 years (provisional as set out in the proposed Statement of Common Ground).
-This represents a consolidation on the previous study which also indicated a land supply of 4.1 years.
-It would however constitute the fourth JHLAS where the housing land supply has been below the 5 year supply of land for housing requirement identified within Technical Advice Note 1; - 374 dwellings were granted planning permission on large sites (5+ units), with 38.3% of which were on allocated sites.
-The distribution of these planning permissions are largely focused on Growth Areas and Sustainable communities with (43.8% and 46% respectively). - In relation to affordable housing 101 dwellings have been permitted during this AMR period;
+- The 2017 Joint Housing Land Study (JHLAS) indicates that 426 new homes were completed during the monitoring period 1st April 2016 to 31st March 2017 (provisional as set out in the proposed Statement of Common Ground); - The 2017 JHLAS indicates that the Council has a housing land supply of 4.2 years.
+This represents a minor increase on the previous study which also indicated a land supply of 4.1 years.
+It would however constitute the fourth JHLAS where the housing land supply has been below the 5 year supply of land for housing requirement identified within Technical Advice Note 1: - 374 dwellings were granted planning permission on large sites (5+ units), with 38.3% of which were on allocated sites.
+The distribution of these planning permissions are largely focused on Growth Areas and Sustainable communities with (43.8% and 46% respectively). - In relation to affordable housing 101 dwellings have been permitted during this AMR period; - Employment sites allocated within the Plan with Planning permission has increased to

-- Employment sites allocated within the Plan with Planning permission has increased to 27.35ha during this AMR period. - Vacancy rates within the Primary Retail Frontages of the following Town Centres are as follows:
+27.35ha during this AMR period.

+Vacancy rates within the Primary Retail Frontages of the following Town Centres are as follows: